Automotive

 5 h 25 min

-Car route to the sites of former noble estates of the Mologsky district
+Car route to the sites of the former noble estates of the Mologsky district

 "Mologskaya strana" was once the name of the lands of the Mologsky district of the Yaroslavl province.
 At one time, it was considered one of the most educated counties in Russia.

-The Azanchevsky-Azancheyevs, Volkonskys, Glebovs, Kurakins, Konovnitsyns, Musin-Pushkins, Sokovnins, Vogels, Shchepochkins and many other famous figures of the country had their "rural" estates here.
-Nekouzsky district is rightfully considered the heir of the "Russian Atlantis of the XX century", most of the territory of the district was made up of the largest volosts of the former Mologsky district.
+The Azanchevskys, Azancheyevs, Volkonskys, Glebovs, Kurakins, Konovnitsyns, Musin-Pushkins, Sokovnins, Fogels, Shchepochkins and many other famous figures of the country had their "rural" estates here.
+Nekouzsky district is rightfully considered the heir to the "Russian Atlantis of the XX century", most of the territory of the district consisted of the largest volosts of the former Mologsky district.

-We suggest you follow in the footsteps of the "noble nests"!
+We suggest you follow the footsteps of the "noble nests"!

 waypoints